TotallyInformation/node-red-contrib-uibuilder/README.md

 - [MoonJS](http://moonjs.ga) is a minimal, blazing fast user interface library.
 Only 7kb.
   Based originally on the Vue API, uses a virtual DOM, possibly the simplest UI library to use.
 You can remove JQuery if you use this, it isn't needed.
 - [RiotJS](http://riotjs.com/) is a lightweight UI library, REACT-like but only 10k.
+- [Ractive.js](https://ractive.js.org) is a template-driven UI library.
+Very simple to use
 - [Mini.CSS](http://minicss.org/index) is a minimal, responsive, style-agnostic CSS framework.
 Only 7kb.
 You can remove Normalize.css if you use this, it is built in.

 Examples for using some of these are available in the [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki)